 Diet and supplements for iron deficiency

-Pregnant people are recommended to consume around 30 mg of iron every day.
 If you've had blood tests that show you're iron deficient with mild anaemia, your doctor is likely to suggest you eat more iron-rich foods and take oral iron supplements.

-Some iron-rich proteins that would be beneficial to add to your diet include lean red meat, beans, lentils and oysters.
-Other types of iron-rich foods that can help bump up your intake include iron-fortified cereal, dark green leafy vegetables, nuts, seeds and dried fruit.
+Other types of iron-rich foods that can help bump up your intake include iron-fortified cereal, dark green leafy vegetables, nuts, seeds and dried fruit [11].

 It can also be helpful to take an iron supplement since it can be difficult to get enough iron from food alone.
 When having your meals or taking iron supplements, it's also worth considering which foods block iron absorption and which foods improve the absorption of iron.

-Dairy products, such as milk or yoghurt, as well as tea and coffee, can stop your body from soaking up iron.
-If you want to have a tea, coffee or something with dairy, it's recommended that you have it an hour before, or wait an hour after having your iron-rich foods and supplement, so that they don't interfere with each other.
+If you want to have tea, coffee or something with dairy, it's recommended that you have it an hour before, or wait an hour after having your iron-rich foods and supplements, so that they don't interfere with each other.

-On the other hand, vitamin C is really helpful in supporting your body's iron absorption.
+On the other hand, vitamin C is really helpful in supporting your body's iron absorption [3].

 Some examples of how you can make the most of this are simply having a glass of orange juice with your iron supplements, or squeezing some lemon juice onto your meal.